This rule is established by authority conferred upon the chancellor of higher education in section 3333.04 of the Revised Code.

 (d) Loans shall normally be repaid over a ten-year period from the time funds are available.
 Institutions shall have the option of delaying the initial payments for one to three years, although in such cases the yearly payment must be at a higher rate to permit repayment within the remaining portion of the ten-year period.
 A delayed payment schedule shall be proposed at the time of the original request.
 In the case of very large loans (in excess of two million five hundred thousand dollars), a fifteen-year repayment schedule may be considered.

 (e) Repayments of loans shall be deposited to the higher education improvement fund (fund 034).

-(f) A maximum for any one institution's share of the total investment fund may be set by the board.
+(f) A maximum for any one institution's share of the total investment fund may be set by the chancellor.

 (g) Priority shall be given to investment fund proposals for facilities and research groups which have attracted other, non-state funds and which clearly add to the competitiveness of the state's institutions for future research funding.